databrary/www/databrary/input/pages/user-guide/guidance/investigators/access.md

-Title: Managing Access and Sharing
+Title: Managing Access and Sharing Data
-Brief: Managing access
+Brief: Managing Access
-Order: 3100
+Order: 3500

 By default, all studies are private when they are first created.
 You can create studies and share data peer-to-peer with other users regardless of your authorization status, but you cannot share data openly until you are authorized.